agilestacks/applications/components/github-repository/README.md

-# Manage Github on behlf of the user
+# Manage Github on behalf of the user

 This github can create github repository on behalf of the user